awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.md

 AWS Database Migration Service \(AWS DMS\) can use many of the most popular databases as a target for data replication\.
 The target can be on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance, an Amazon Relational Database Service \(Amazon RDS\) instance, or an on\-premises database\.

 **Note**
-Regardless of the source storage engine \(MyISAM, MEMORY, etc\.\), AWS DMS creates the MySQL\-compatible target table as an InnoDB table by default\.
-If you need to have a table that uses a storage engine other than InnoDB, you can manually create the table on the MySQL\-compatible target and migrate the table using the "Do Nothing" mode\.
-For more information about the "Do Nothing" mode, see [Full Load Task Settings](CHAP_Tasks.CustomizingTasks.TaskSettings.FullLoad.md)\.
+Regardless of the source storage engine \(MyISAM, MEMORY, and so on\), AWS DMS creates a MySQL\-compatible target table as an InnoDB table by default\.
+If you need to have a table that uses a storage engine other than InnoDB, you can manually create the table on the MySQL\-compatible target and migrate the table using the "do nothing" mode\.
+For more information about the "do nothing" mode, see [Full Load Task Settings](CHAP_Tasks.CustomizingTasks.TaskSettings.FullLoad.md)\.

 The databases include the following: